Guidomo10/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4) This programm Write a function that prints a string, followed by a new line
 5) This programm Write a function that prints a string, in reverse
 6) This programm Write a function that reverses a string.
+7) This programm write a fuction that prints character of a string